zenhuzaini/nodejs-shipping-route/readme.md

 A small web service that takes the source and a list of destinations and returns a list of routes between source and each destinations.
 Both source and destination are defined as a pair of latitude and longitude.
 The returned list of routes is sorted by driving time and distance (if time is equal).

-It is a very simple web app that can help traces the shipping route This web app is build using Nodejs, Express and 2 libraries: OSRM API and Mapbox OSRM API is an open source API that can enable the developer to get complete shippng route information that includes driving time and distance
+It is a very simple web app that can help traces the shipping route This web app is build using Nodejs, Express and 2 open API: OSRM API and Mapbox API OSRM API is an open source API that can enable the developer to get complete shippng route information that includes driving time and distance
 Mapbox is also a free API that can let the developer to translate the given address into longitude and latitude (and reverse it)